Davospike/segpSPA/The_Process/SystemImplementation.md

 ### Sprint 2 : Market Research & Deploying Boilerplate (22.03.21-28.03.21)

 ### Sprint 3 : Prepare Backend & Additional Wireframe (29.03.21-04.04.21)

+# Mark Scheme Relevant Topics:

+## System Implementation
+- Stack architecture and system design (e.g. class diagrams, sequence diagrams).
+- Back End - MongoDB - database implementation, the data model that you developed your back end from (e.g. entity relationship diagrams).
+- Middle Tier - Express, Node, the RESTful API
+- Front End - Angular.
+Details of implementation.
+- Additional elements and components e.g. authentification.
+Tell us about any other aspects not covered above!
+- Deployment details (including Docker), include how you have been achieving continuous integration and deployment.

+## Sprints & Project Management
+- Group working methods used (for instance did your team choose a particular style of agile? what communication channels did you use?)
+- Discussion of team roles (specialisation is ok!).
+A summary of individual contributions (note: this is for reference, your team will all receive the same grade!).
+- Documentation of your sprints, including both high level overview, timeline, and selected highlights that were critical points in the project (remember to show the users stories implemented in each sprint).
+We expect a summary of meeting logs (including for instance apologies for absence etc)
+- Team use of Git, how your team used continuous integration / continuous deployment.
+Streamlining of workflow throughout.